UCSorg/cogs/README.md

 # cogs
 Cogs for Red discord bot PY

 building out some .py scripts that will run as modules in Red.
+Intended for use on UCS Gaming Discord.
+Key contributors: Matt Miller and Patrik Srna

 Scripts include pulling rocket league stats
   - memlostats